-The ATMP limits the number of commercial air tours that the operators are authorized to conduct over the Park or within 1⁄2-mile of its boundary on an annual basis to the existing three-year average of tours conducted from 2017-2019 (73 tours per year).
-The operators will be allowed to conduct commercial air tours on substantially the same routes that the operators currently report flying over the Park (four routes remain the same and one route was removed to provide protections for wildlife).
-There is a limit on concurrent operations for one of the two authorized operators.
-The MSL altitudes required by the ATMP increase the minimum altitude that commercial air tours may fly over the Park, from a minimum of 1,000 ft.
-AGL to no lower than 2,600 ft.
-AGL referencing the topographic high point within 1⁄2-mile of the flight path for the entirety of all commercial air tour routes authorized by the ATMP (see Figure 1).
-The ATMP restricts the hours during which commercial air tours may be conducted over the Park, beginning one hour after sunrise until three hours before sunset, except as provided for by quiet technology incentives.
-The ATMP allows the Park to establish no-fly periods for special events, which could include planned visits made by traditionally associated indigenous groups for ceremonial purposes, or planned Park management.
+The ATMP limits the number of commercial air tours that the operators are authorized to conduct over the Park each year to the existing three-year average of tours conducted on an annual basis from 2017-2019 (367 tours per year.
+The operators will be allowed to conduct commercial air tours on substantially the same routes that the operators currently report flying over the Park, except that one route reported by Southwest Safaris was eliminated for safety reasons.
+The mean sea level (MSL) altitudes required by the ATMP increase the minimum altitude that some commercial air tours may fly over the Park, from as low as 500 ft.
+AGL under existing operations to no lower than 2,600 ft.
+AGL directly under the flight path for the entirety of all commercial air tour routes authorized by the ATMP.
+The ATMP restricts the hours during which commercial air tours may be conducted over the Park, beginning one hour after sunrise until three hours before sunset as defined by the National Oceanic and Atmospheric Administration (NOAA), except as provided for by the quiet technology incentive.
+The ATMP allows the Park to establish no-fly periods for special events or planned Park management.